 Read more information about extending your visa on the website of immigration

 Please note: visa requirements keep changing for every country.
 Please make sure you check all visa and passport requirements in your own country before booking your tickets.

 Best time to travel to Nepal

 Before you visit Nepal, it’s important to know which period is the best time to visit this beautiful country.
-Octobre & November are considered to be the best months t travel to Nepal but as in almost every country, the weather is unpredictable.
-We were in Nepal from mid-September till mid-October and we had quite a lot of rainy days.
+Octobre & November are considered to be the best months to visit Nepal but as in almost every country, the weather is unpredictable.
+We traveled through Nepal from mid-September till mid-October and we had quite a lot of rainy days.

 High season: Octobre & November

 Octobre and November seem the best months to go to Nepal.
 During these months the sky is clear and blue and temperatures are pleasant.
 However, the weather is never predictable and for sure not in the mountains of Nepal.

 Prices will be lower during this period and the weather is getting more pleasant.